Edmonds College Logo

 The Financial Aid Applications ask questions to determine if you would be considered as a dependent student or independent student.

 There may be circumstances that may allow a dependent student to apply for aid as an independent student, without including parent information on the FAFSA.
-This is often called a Dependency Override at other institutions.
+Other institutions may refer to this as unusual circumstances or a Dependency Override at other institutions.

 You do not qualify for a dependency override for the following situations:

-Use this link to access the forms page if believe you may qualify for a Dependency Override.
+Use this link to access the forms page if believe you may qualify for Special Cases.